areaDetector/areaDetector/_sources/ADLambda/ADLambda.rst.txt

       button is pressed.
 Acquisition on the Lambda is controlled by setting a defined number of images.
 "Continuous" has been removed from the options.
+  * - DataType_RBV
+    - DataType is set based on the Lambda's operating mode parameter.
+When operating with a 1- or 6- bit bit-depth, the DataType will be set to UInt8.
+For 12-bit, the DataType is UInt16, and 24-bit is UInt32.
+  * - MaxSizeX_RBV
+    - The size of the final, stitched frame in the X direction
+  * - MaxSizeY_RBV
+    - The size of the final, stitched frame in the Y direction
+  * - ArraySizeX_RBV
+    - The size of the final, stitched frame in the X direction
+  * - ArraySizeY_RBV
+    - The size of the final, stitched frame in the Y direction

 Lambda specific parameters
 --------------------------